Date(s) - 06/11/2018 - 07/11/2018

 11.00 (UK time) Mike Schwarz, IIMS CEO, in conversation with Capt John Lloyd, Nautical Institute CEO

-13.00 (UK time) Professor Christopher Abraham presents VUCA and explains why we need to open our eyes to disruptive technologies happening all around us and likely to grow
+13.00 (UK time) Professor Christopher Abraham presents VUCA (volatility, uncertainty, complexity and ambiguity) and explains why we need to open our eyes to disruptive technologies happening all around us and likely to grow

 14.00 (UK time) Jon Sharland, Tritex NDT Ltd, presents: Ultrasonic thickness gauges and how to use them

-15.00 (UK time) Milind Tambe presents: What a surveyor needs to know about making best use of a digital camera and the storing and use of images
+15.00 (UK time) Milind Tambe presents: What a surveyor needs to know about making best use of a digital camera and digital image asset management

 18.00 (UK time) Phil Duffy presents: Large yacht and small craft valuations